ava-labs/avalanche-sdk-typescript/README.md

 **Features:**
 - Complete API coverage for P-Chain, X-Chain, and C-Chain
+- Full [viem](https://viem.sh) compatibility - anything you can do with viem works here
+- TypeScript-first design with full type safety
+- Abstractions over the JSON-RPC API to make your life easier
 - Wallet integration and transaction management
-- Cross-chain transfer capabilities
-- Comprehensive method coverage for all Avalanche APIs
-- TypeScript-first design with full type safety
+- First-class APIs for interacting with Smart Contracts
+- Retrieve balances and UTXOs for addresses
+- Build, sign, and issue transactions to any chain
+- Perform cross-chain transfers between X, P and C chains
+- Add validators and delegators
+- Create subnets and blockchains, convert subnets to L1s

 ### [Data SDK](./data/)
 SDK for accessing and analyzing Avalanche blockchain data.

 **Features:**
-- Historical transaction data
-- Address balance tracking
-- Contract interaction data
+- Retrieve transaction and UTXO details from the Primary Network (P/X/C-Chain) and Avalanche L1s
+- Get latest blocks and detailed block information
+- Fetch native, ERC-20, ERC-721, and ERC-1155 token balances with metadata
+- Token Reputation Analysis for ERC-20 tokens to identify security risks (benign, malicious, or unknown)
+- Augment user experience with comprehensive token and asset details
+- Access active and historical validator staking information
-- Real-time blockchain analytics
+- Real-time blockchain analytics and historical data
-- Comprehensive data APIs

 ### [DevTools SDK](./devtools/)
 Development tools and utilities for Avalanche developers.